-Beyond FY 2021/22, SJJPA plans to launch the 8th and 9th Daily Round-Trips.
+Beyond FY 202+2/223, SJJPA plans to launch the 8th and 9th Daily Round-Trips.
 This expansion of service will increase the total number of daily round-trip trains serving Sacramento from two to four (while maintaining five daily round-trips to the Bay Area).
-One of the round-trips serving the Bay Area will originate/terminate at the Cabral Station rail hub in Stockton and will serve as a connecting train (with a timed transfers) for passengers traveling on San Joaquin Valley - Sacramento trains.
+One of the round-trips serving Sacramentothe Bay Area will originate/terminate at the San Joaquins StreetCabral Station rail hub-in Stockton and will serve as a connecting train (with a timed transfers) for passengers traveling on San Joaquin Valley - Bay AreaSacramento trains.